rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMisc.md

 - There is a single argument of type System.String.
 - Returns RequestStatus.
+### canceltprrequest
+Cancel a two-person rule (TPR) request with optional comments.

+- There is a single argument of type CancelTprRequestInput.
+- Returns System.String.
 ### changepassword
 - There is a single argument of type ChangePasswordInput.
 - Returns System.Boolean.